pacsanmanu/metaverses/README.md

-# metaverses
+# Metaverses

 Website about metaverses done for Markup Languages course.

-The requirement was not to use CSS to give styles to the web.
+The requirement was not to use CSS to align items or give styles to the website, just to change text styles.

+The web was developed into my laptop (15.6") so it is not responsive, it has been made for this screen size.